mrnilcs/co2-sleep-correlation/README.md

   - Streams CO₂ readings directly to Home Assistant
 - The full configuration used for the AirQ device is included in this repository:
   [`home_assistant_config/airq_config.yaml`](home_assistant_config/airq_config.yaml)
-- During the study period, **sampling intervals varied between 1 and 60 seconds**, depending on testing phase and ESPHome settings.
+- During the 6 months of data collection, **sensor intervals varied between 1 hour and 1 minute**.
 - Home Assistant logs the sensor values.
 Possible to **export historical CO₂ data in CSV format** for further analysis.

   Example export query: